ahead123/React-Twitter-Clone/README.md

 - Clone the repo to your local machine
 - Run `npm install` to install node modules
-- Run `npm build` to build the app
+- Run `npm run build` to build the app
 - Open index.html in the browser

 ## Contributing